Sudan–United States relations: Presidency of Omar al-Bashir

-After April 2019
+Post Al-Bashir

 Al-Bashir was deposed as Sudan's president in a coup d'état in April 2019.
 In September 2019, Sudan's new prime minister, Abdalla Hamdok, said that he held useful talks with U.S. officials while at the United Nations, and expressed hope Khartoum could “very soon" be removed from the U.S. state sponsor of terrorism list.
 In December 2019, U.S. Secretary of State Mike Pompeo stated that the U.S. and Sudan are to begin exchanging ambassadors after 23 years of no diplomatic relations.
 That same month, Hamdok became the first Sudanese leader to visit Washington D.C. since 1985.

 The last U.S. Ambassador was Tim Carney, who left the post on 30 November 1997.
-Also in December, it was reported that the Sudanese transitional government will close the offices of Hamas, Hezbollah, and any other Islamic group designated as terrorist by the U.S. Sudan remains on the U.S. state sponsor of terrorism list.
+Also in December, it was reported that the Sudanese transitional government will close the offices of Hamas, Hezbollah, and any other Islamic group designated as terrorist by the U.S.

 As of June 2019, the office of U.S. Ambassador to Sudan was vacant.
 The Chargé d’Affaires was Steven Koutsis and the Deputy Chief of Mission was Ellen B. Thorburn.

 On 5 May 2020, Sudan appointed Noureldin Sati, a veteran diplomat, as ambassador.

 In August 2020, Mike Pompeo became the first US secretary of state to visit Sudan since Condoleezza Rice in 2005.
 The visit came on the heels of the Israel–United Arab Emirates peace agreement.
 His visit was meant to discuss the possibility of opening relations between Sudan and Israel and exhibit assistance and support for Sudan's shift to democracy.